OfficialPhilcomm/staticz/readme.md

 ```
 Whenever a file is saved, it will rebuild the files, so with a reload on the page you can immediately see what your changes did.

+To print out the manifest, run `statics manifest`.

 #### Manifest
 The manifest defines files that need to be built in order for the website to work.
 This does not include parts.